hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-nb.md

 1. Download [WildFly Application Server plugin](http://plugins.netbeans.org/plugin/76472/wildfly-application-server) from NetBeans Plugin portal.
 2. Open *Plugins* dialog from NetBeans IDE main menu *Tools*->*Plugins*.
 3. Switch to *Downloaded* tab, and click *Add Plugins...* button to select the downloaded plugin(a .nbm file).
-4. When it is added, click *Install* button to start installation.
+4. When it is added, click *Install* button to start the installation progress.
 5. Follow the wizard to complete the installation.
 When it is done,  restart NetBeans IDE to apply the change.

 ## Add a WildFly Server instance